 qveris logout

-qveris whoamiShow current auth status, key source, resolved region, and validate against the API.
+qveris whoamiShow current auth status and key source, and validate against the API.

 qveris whoami